National League of Junior Cotillions

 Northern Guilford Chapter

 Greetings!
-Registration remains underway for the current Cotillion Season!
+Registration is underway for the upcoming Cotillion Season!
 The NLJC Northern Guilford Chapter will continue to accept students for the upcoming season until maximum class capacity is reached.
 Please register now, as there are a limited number of seats.

 The purpose of the NATIONAL LEAGUE OF JUNIOR COTILLIONS is to give students the opportunity to learn, practice, and enjoy age-appropriate etiquette and social and character skills.

-*We are continuing to register for the current Cotillion Season for students in Grades K-12.
+*We are currently registering for the upcoming Cotillion Season for students in Grades K-12.
 We hope your child(ren) will join us!

 **If you would like more information, please contact our chapter: [email protected]; (336)455-3912.